Braze

 • Your keys must be assigned to the Web platform.

-• Please avoid using keys that contain periods . or the _on string.
+• Please avoid using keys containing periods . or the _on string.
 For instance, use this_is_the_key instead of this.is.the.key, and use join_us_instagram instead of join_us_on_instagram.

 Configuring the Braze app on Lokalise